shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Galactic Center

 At the heart of the Milky Way lies the brightest region of our galaxy - the galactic center.
-From a purely visual standpoint, it looks like an tilted oval spanning from lower left to upper right.
+From a purely visual standpoint, it looks like a tilted oval spanning from lower left to upper right.

+This isn't hard to find in geometry.
+Recall multivariate normal distribution?

 $$
 \begin{cases}